JohnKendrick/PDielec/docs/_sources/analysis.rst.txt

 The example for
 BaTiO\ :subscript:`3`
-can be found in Example/AbInit/BaTiO3 the main directory of the PDielec distribution.
+can be found in Example/AbInit/BaTiO3 in the main directory of the PDielec distribution.
 The results of the Abinit calculation can be analysed using PDGui.
 For this example the default covalent radius of the Barium atoms has been changed to 0.3 Å, so this atom will be treated as though it is not bonded to anything else in the cell.
 This results in 2 'molecules' being found in the cell; a TiO\ :subscript:`3` moiety and the Ba\ :superscript:`2+` ion.

 The results of the analysis are shown in :numref:`tab-batio3-results` below.
 In this example the lowest 3 modes have been projected so there is no problem with translational invariance.
 They are purely centre-of-mass modes.
 The energy in these three modes seems to be mainly in molecule 1, which is the Ba\ :superscript:`2+` ion.
 The modes at 197.73 |cm-1| also have a large centre-of-mass component, this time mainly coming from molecule 0, which is the TiO\ :subscript:`3` moeity.
 Above 200 |cm-1| there is much smaller centre-of-mass contribution to the energy and all the modes are dominated by the TiO\ :subscript:`3` group.

-.. table:: BaTiO\ :subscript:`3`: percentage contribtions of the centre-of-mass and the rotational molecular modes to each phonon mode
+.. table:: BaTiO\ :subscript:`3`: percentage contributions of the centre-of-mass and the rotational molecular modes to each phonon mode
    :name: tab-batio3-results
    :align: center